Preserving Relationships After Divorces In Everett And Snohomish County

 As much as you want to put your divorce behind you, you will still likely have to work with your spouse for many years to come, and not every argument you have can or should be taken to court for resolution.

 You can start your post-divorce life off on the right foot by taking opportunities for cooperation during your initial divorce proceedings.
-By employing less contentious divorce solutions when your relationship allows, you can save yourself the time, money and stress of a courtroom battle, and arrive at agreements that meet your individual family’s needs.
+By employing agreed/uncontested divorce when your relationship allows, you can save yourself the time, money and stress of a courtroom battle, and arrive at agreements that meet your individual family’s needs.

 Helping You Find A Less Stressful Way Forward